nextcloud/whiteboard/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/nextcloud/whiteboard)](https://api.reuse.software/info/github.com/nextcloud/whiteboard)

-This is a whiteboard app for Nextcloud.
+The official whiteboard app for Nextcloud.
 It allows users to create and share whiteboards with other users and collaborate in real-time.

 ## Features